VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

-then i added i new folder named covertypecontroller and modify my code then i add a code in layout to get covertype in brower
+then i added i new folder named covertypecontroller and modify my code then i add a code in layout to get covertype in brower then i add new foder named covertype under area/admin/views... then i add new index file under this folder and modify my code in this file...

+2:00pm

+then i added new js file under wwwroot..and modify my code